eclipse-iceoryx/iceoryx/doc/website/advanced/configuration-guide.md

 # Configuration guide

-## CMake switches for configuring iceoryx_hoofs and iceoryx_posh build
+## :material-cog: CMake switches for configuring iceoryx_hoofs and iceoryx_posh build

 There are several configuration options set by default when iceoryx_hoofs and iceoryx_posh are build.
 These options adjust the minimal log level compiled